NewKnowledge/D3M-Unsupervised/README.md

 ## Hdbscan.py (Hierarchical Density-Based Spatial Clustering of Applications with Noise)
 Wrapper of the DBSCAN and HDBSCAN clustering algorithms into D3M infrastructure.

+## Hdbscan_ts.py
+Wrapper of the DBSCAN and HDBSCAN clustering algorithms into D3M infrastructure, that can handle time series dataset inputs.

 ## Storc.py
 Wrapper of the KMeans clustering algorithm into D3M infrastructure.
 The base implementation of KMeans can be found here: https://github.com/NewKnowledge/sloth